NightmareNight-em/Audio-Event-Classification/README.md

 Also,the slide are borrowed from https://github.com/seth814/Audio-Classification.
 Here,you can also get the wavfiles(audio files) for 10 classes of instruments.

-Have a look at AudioEventDetection.pdf to get more information on the project.
+Have a look at AudioEventClassification.pdf to get more information on the project.